You can shape the future of healthcare

 The P.A.R.T.Y.
 Program is a not-for-profit education initiative powered by dedicated clinical staff, volunteers, and supporters.
 This program changes young people’s behaviour by empowering them with knowledge to reduce risks.

-Your support is critical to sustaining this impactful program, which has been proven effective by our thorough evaluation processes.
-You can help equip young people with the knowledge and tools to navigate peer pressure, reduce risk-taking behaviours, and save lives.
+Your support can help equip young people with the knowledge and tools to navigate peer pressure, reduce risk-taking behaviours, and save lives.

 Students who participate in the P.A.R.T.Y.
 Program leave knowing better and doing better.
 Join us in empowering youth to make informed, responsible choices, creating a safer community for all.